J. B. Wendelken

-Jeffrey Benjamin Wendelken (/wɛnˈdɛlkɛn/ wen-DEL-ken; born March 24, 1993) is an American professional baseball pitcher for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
-He previously played in Major League Baseball (MLB) for the Oakland Athletics and Arizona Diamondbacks.
+Jeffrey Benjamin Wendelken (/wɛnˈdɛlkɛn/ wen-DEL-ken; born March 24, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Arizona Diamondbacks, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars.

 Career

 Boston Red Sox

-Wendelken was drafted by the Boston Red Sox in the 13th round of the 2012 MLB draft out of Middle Georgia College.
+Wendelken was drafted by the Boston Red Sox in the 13th round, with the 421st overall selection, of the 2012 Major League Baseball draft out of Middle Georgia College.
 He made his professional debut with the Gulf Coast League Red Sox, posting a 1.27 ERA in 13 appearances.
 He began the 2013 season with the Single-A Greenville Drive, and recorded a 2.77 ERA in 27 games for the team.

 Chicago White Sox

 On July 30, 2013, he was acquired by the Chicago White Sox in a trade that had Wendelken, Avisail García, Frankie Montas, and Cleuluis Rondon going to the White Sox, Jake Peavy and Brayan Villarreal going to the Red Sox, and José Iglesias going to the Detroit Tigers.
 He finished the year split between the High-A Winston-Salem Dash and the Single-A Kannapolis Intimidators.
-In 2014, Wendelken remained in Winston-Salem for the entire year, registering a 7-10 record and 5.25 ERA in 27 games.
-In 2015, he split the season between the Double-A Birmingham Barons and the Triple-A Charlotte Knights, pitching to a 6-2 record and 3.20 ERA between the two clubs.
+In 2014, Wendelken remained in Winston-Salem for the entire year, registering a 7–10 record and 5.25 ERA in 27 games.
+In 2015, he split the season between the Double-A Birmingham Barons and the Triple-A Charlotte Knights, pitching to a 6–2 record and 3.20 ERA between the two clubs.
 The White Sox added him to their 40-man roster after the 2015 season.